gluten-free diet

 Many processed foods in stores contain a lot of gluten, which is bad for your health.
 “Overly processed foods are bad because they contain a lot of chemicals and artificial flavors,” says Christy.

+On a gluten-free diet, you eat more fruits and vegetables, as they offer a wide variety of gluten free flavors.
 By only eating gluten-free foods, you also eliminate the consumption of unhealthy oils from your diet and your intake of carbohydrates found in baked goods such as donuts and pastries.

-“Eliminating gluten and having a gluten-free diet can help reduce heart risk, the incidence of some types of cancer and many other diseases such as diabetes in people with gluten intolerance.”
-A gluten-free diet can also help the body fight viruses and germs, as many of the foods you eat are packed with antioxidants, essential vitamins and minerals.”
+“Eliminating gluten and having a gluten-free diet can help reduce heart risk, the incidence of some types of cancer, and many other diseases, such as diabetes in people with gluten intolerance.”
+A gluten free diet can also help the body fight viruses and germs, as many of the foods you eat are packed with antioxidants, essential vitamins, and minerals.”

 Celiac Disease

 It is an autoimmune disease with a chronic course, where the body, in contact with gluten proteins, generates antibodies, not only at the intestinal and systemic levels.
-Celiac disease is a pathology that not only damages the intestinal epithelium but is also associated with other allergic reactions such as asthma.
-This medical condition has a genetic factor that can predispose to its appearance; however, it can develop independently.
+Celiac disease is a pathology that not only damages the intestinal epithelium but is also associated with other allergic reactions, such as asthma.
+This medical condition has a genetic factor that can predispose it to its appearance; however, it can develop independently.
 Its diagnosis or suspicion is a direct cause of the immediate elimination of consumption and exposure to gluten.[1]

 Gluten sensitivity